-- Hunt and Millais were the other two founder Pre-Raphaelites.
-Hunt was hard-working and maintained the spirit of Pre-Raphaelitism all his life. - Millais was the greatest child prodigy the country has ever seen, he entered the RA School aged 11. - Could paint in any style, so young he was teased by the other, older student and used as a broom.
+- This is a portrait of John Everett Millais, the greatest child prodigy the country has ever seen; he entered the RA School aged 11. - Hunt and Millais were the other two original founders, with Rossetti, of the Pre-Raphaelite Brotherhood.
+Hunt was hard-working and maintained the spirit of Pre-Raphaelitism all his life. - Could paint in any style, so young he was teased by the other, older student and used as a broom.